| |

 Trail Description:

-Walk past the locked vehicle gate and begin hiking up the road in southward direction into Rincon Canyon.
+Walk past the locked vehicle gate and begin hiking up the road in a southward direction into Rincon Canyon.
 You'll soon leave the covering of oaks and bays as the road continues its wandering ascent through rich chaparral.
 There is lots of robust poison oak enroute, but it shouldn't pose a threat to you unless you hug the road's edge and are not alert to the toxic twigs and leaves occasionally intruding.

 |